peyo/dtc-and-vin-data/README.md

 # Beep beep.

-You can find Diagnotic Trouble Codes (DTC) in this repo.
+You can find diagnotic trouble codes (DTC) in this repo.
 DTC is a commonly interchanged term with OBD-II.
-You can also find World Manufacturer Identifiers (WMI) found within Vehicle Identifier Numbers (VIN).
+You can also find world manufacturer identifiers (WMI) paired with vehicle identifier numbers (VIN).

 ## Currently available data
 1. DTC
     - P
       - Generic, Toyota, Honda, GM